KhalafAbdi/Puiz/README.md

 I have written this in flutter, for the sole reason that you can develop both for Android and IOS as the same time, whilst only having to maintain a single codebase.

-Forked from an old account that i no longer user

 ----